 Start by accepting that there will be a number of “things” in your life that will trigger your stress.
-Ask yourself, how can I control these “thing” so that I don’t go nuts?
+Ask yourself, how can I control these “things” so that I don’t go nuts?
 Write down triggers such as places, people or activities that are associated with your stress.

 Common questions to increase your understanding of stress:

-- Places, people or things that lead to stress?
+- Places, people, or things that lead to stress?